GLASS20/MujinaBaseV2/README.md

 - The classes aren't unloaded properly
 - On reinject, some modifications made to the jar might not be taken into account, because it will use the previous classes that haven't been unloaded properly.
 (This is likely due to the retransformed classes keeping resolved event handler method in cache, which prevent them from beeing unloaded, possible fix : use reflection, so that resolved methods aren't cached, problem : bad performance because it will have to lookup for the methods using symbolic names every time)
 - It leaves a lot of traces (not fixable)
-- The classloader trick I use for the modified method to be able to call event handlers might not work on all clients, for example on lunar, the classLoader does not necessarily forward the loadClass to its parent first, except for some internal jdk classes, which breaks the trick. (using reflection will also fix that, at the cost of performance, since the classloader trick won't be needed anymore)
+- The classloader trick I use for the modified method to be able to call event handlers might not work on all clients, for example on lunar, the classLoader does not necessarily forward the loadClass to its parent first, except for some internal jdk classes, which breaks the trick. (using reflection will also fix that, at the cost of performance, since the classloader trick won't be needed anymore) \
+Edit : injection  on lunar has been fixed, by excluding the event handler classes from lunar classloader (the lunar classloader holds a Set with excluded class names)
+- Since java 9, modules were introduced, it could cause some issues, for example I know a module has to list the modules it will use reflection on.

 # Working Principle
 ## Building process detailed